Statement of Purpose

 Section 12: Treatments Available

-12.6 All patients must undergo a full consultation with either Dr Gautam, Dr Rimmer, Nurse Bressington or Nurse Moss before any treatment is carried out under their direction.
+12.2 All patients must undergo a full consultation with either Dr Rimmer or Dr King before any treatment is carried out under their direction.
 Informed consent must be gained for each individual treatment the patient undergoes.

-12.7 Our full range of treatments and any other services provided for the purposes of the establishment, the range of conditions which those services are intended to meet, and the facilities which are available for the benefit of patients can be found in our company leaflet.
+12.3 Our full range of treatments and any other services provided for the purposes of the establishment, the range of conditions which those services are intended to meet, and the facilities which are available for the benefit of patients can be found in our company leaflet and on our website.

 Section 13: The Range of Needs (Patient Profile)

-13.1 Dermaskin Clinic is a private facility providing medical & dental treatments to patients.
+13.1 Dermaskin Dental Clinic is a private facility providing dental treatments to patients.

 13.2 Most treatments carried out tend to be minimally invasive in nature.
 These procedures have minimal adverse, or potential side effects, which are monitored and audited according to our clinical audit policy.